- Home

 Does Genki cover mental health?

 Yes.
-Genki World Explorer covers mental health and psychotherapy on the Explorer and Explorer Premium tiers.
+Genki Traveler covers mental health and psychotherapy.
 This includes therapy sessions, psychiatric consultations, and related prescriptions.
-SafetyWing Nomad Insurance does not cover mental health treatment at all.
-If mental health access is important to you, Genki’s Explorer plan is one of the few nomad insurance products that includes it.
+SafetyWing Nomad Insurance doesn’t cover mental health treatment at all.
+Genki Traveler is one of the few nomad insurance products that includes mental health coverage.

 Can I buy SafetyWing or Genki while already abroad?